hfndb/tools/notifications/readme.md

 # Notifications

-Tiny application to show system notifications:
+Tiny application to show system notifications as a modal dialog or popups from the system tray:
 - Birthdays, once a year
-- Once a day notifications like alarm signals
+- Once a day notifications like alarm signals or reminders

 ## Installation